WP-Cassify/wp-cassify-develop/readme.txt

 == Frequently Asked Questions ==

+* Where can i find plugin documentation ?
+You can find documentation here (See Plugin options and Screencasts) : https://wpcassify.wordpress.com/

 * How to perform CAS Authentication on a front Office page ?
 Install WordPress Access Control Plugin.
 And mark page as "Only accessible by members".
 You can use anoter ACL plugin.
 If page require an authentication, CAS Authentication is fired.